ANCSLEEP BLOG

 • What existing measures you take to ensure good sleeping habits

-The primary concern with sleeping during the summer in Alaska is developing or worsening of sleep disorders, namely:
+The primary issue with sleep in Alaska is the development or worsening of sleep disorders like insomnia and circadian rhythm disorders.

-Our circadian rhythm (sleep/wake cycle, biological clock) is managed by melatonin, which in turn responds to light, dark, and changes in light and darkness.
+Our circadian rhythm, or biological sleep-wake cycle, is managed by melatonin, which in turn responds to changes in light throughout the day.

-During transition from light to dark, we produce melatonin (makes us go to sleep), and during transitions from dark to light we repress melatonin (makes us wake up).
-Without the transition to darkness at night, such as during Alaskan summers, it can be much harder for our body to have the clues needed to produce melatonin and prompt sleep.
+During transition from light to dark, the body produces melatonin, inducing sleepiness and initiating body processes that take place at night.
+During transitions from dark to light, the body suppresses melatonin, and increases cortisol, in order to promote wakefulness and jumpstart metabolic processes.
+Without the transition to darkness at night during Alaskan summers, it can be much harder for our body to have the clues needed to produce melatonin and promote sleep.

 What is Insomnia?

-There are two types of insomnia, secondary insomnia and primary insomnia:
+There are two types of insomnia, primary and secondary:

 How to treat insomnia - Anchorage Sleep Center